 Other companies are choosing to revisit educational requirements, particularly for positions where post-secondary education is less critical in order to succeed in the available position.

-Given the scope and variety of US businesses, there can be no ‘one-size-fits-all’ solution to the considerable challenge of recruiting in the currently shallow pool of available labor.
+Given the scope and variety of US businesses, there can be no ‘one-size-fits-all’ solution to the challenging trends in recruiting, given the currently shallow pool of available labor.

 However, as US companies scramble to fill job openings in 2018, a willingness to show flexibility—and even innovation—in their employee recruiting policies may help to ease the difficult challenge of finding the right person for the right job, especially in this period of historically low unemployment.